Large Language Models for Multi-Robot Systems: A Survey

 \subsection{Mid-Level Motion Planning}

 Mid-level motion planning in MRS encompasses tasks such as navigation and path planning, where the focus lies on enabling robots to traverse or coordinate within an environment efficiently.
-These scenarios are more direct and practical than high-level applications but critical for multi-robot teams' seamless operation.
+These scenarios are more direct and practical than high-level applications, yet critical for the seamless operation of multi-robot teams.
 LLMs contribute significantly to this domain by leveraging their contextual understanding and learned patterns to generate robust and adaptive solutions.
-By interpreting environmental data and dynamically adapting to changes, LLMs enable robots to collaboratively plan paths, avoid obstacles, and optimize movement within shared spaces.
+By interpreting environmental data and dynamically adapting to changes, LLMs enable robots to collaboratively plan paths, avoid obstacles, and optimize their motion in shared spaces.
 Integrating LLMs into mid-level motion planning enhances efficiency and resilience, making MRS more capable in dynamic and unpredictable environments.

 Yu \etal~\cite{yu_co-navgpt_2023} proposed \textbf{Co-NavGPT} framework to integrate LLMs as a global planner for multi-robot cooperative visual semantic navigation, as shown in Fig.~\ref{fig:Co-NavGPT}.
 Each robot captures RGB-D vision data, which is converted into semantic maps.
 These maps are merged and combined with the task instructions and robot states to construct prompts for the LLMs.
 The LLMs then assign unexplored frontiers to individual robots for efficient target exploration.
-By leveraging semantic representations, Co-NavGPT enhances the comprehension of the environment and guides collaborative exploration.
+By leveraging semantic representations, Co-NavGPT enhances environmental comprehension and guides collaborative exploration.